Sigi Regency: Administrative districts

 The Sigi Regency was divided at 2010 and at 2020 into fifteen districts (kecamatan), but on 14 September 2020 a sixteenth district (Sigi Kota) was formed from parts of Sigi Biromaru (7 desa), Dolo (2 desa) and Palolo (1 desa) Districts.
-The districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid-2025.
 The table also includes the locations of the district administrative centres, and the numbers of villages (all rated as rural desa) in each district.

 For ease of reference, they are grouped below into two sectors (which have no administrative function); the southern group forms the geographically larger but less well populated part of the regency in the extensive valley of the Palu River, with an average population density of 27 per km^{2}, while the northern group forms the geographically smaller but more populated and faster-growing area to the immediate south of the city of Palu, with an average population density of over 204 per km^{2}.
 The southern part includes the large Lore Lindu National Park.